oz123/awesome-c/README.md

 ## Build Systems ##

-These are tools to automate the building and testing of projects in C.
+Tools that automate the building and testing of projects in C.

 * [Autoconf][305] - An extensible package of M4 macros that produce shell
   scripts to automatically configure software source code packages.
 Part of the